-Walk along the ramparts – complete with the original cannons – for gorgeous coastal views and a peak into Essaouira’s past.
-Next, head down to the harbour late morning and choose some fresh fish or seafood to be grilled up for your lunch.
+Walk along the ramparts – complete with the original cannons – for gorgeous coastal views and a peek into Essaouira’s past.
+Next, head down to the harbor late morning and choose some fresh fish or seafood to be grilled up for your lunch.

 Day 7: Amazing Moroccan Experiences in Marrakesh

 On your last day in Marrakesh, it’s time to experience some truly Moroccan traditions!